 So, you think that your life in Copenhagen couldn’t get any better?
 Think again.
 Your life is about to get A LOT better.
-Weather info, language tools, shopping markemtplaces and transport maps, we’ve got it covered.
+Weather info, language tools, online shopping in Denmark, second hand marketplaces, and transport maps, we’ve got it covered.
 Bookmark them all and thrive!

 Omio is a travel search engine, that creates itineraries for air, train, bus and ferry to and from any location.
 You can easily compare prices and journey times.
 It’s fantastic for comparing prices, and travel times, especially in Scandinavia.
 For example, you can compare flights between Copenahgen and Stockholm, and also see the train options.

 Skyscanner allows you to compare flights and search by location, date and budget.
 If you search by month, it displays the cheapest options on a graph, which is fantastic if you’re flexible with your dates.
 Plus, you don’t even need to know where you want to go!
 Simply make the destination “anywhere”.
-I am devoted to this website.
-Truly, madly, deeply devoted.
+Perfect!

 Trend Sales is an online marketplace for secondhand clothing and beauty products.
 Not only is this website chock-full of gorgeous, sometimes eccentric fashion at a fraction of the price, it is also the most sustainable method of shopping.
 Tonnes of textile products are discarded as waste each year but now consumers have fewer excuses for throwing away unwanted garments.
 Also, check out their blog for some trendy style inspiration.

 Price Runner is a price comparison service that allows you to search for a product and compare the prices from various stores.
 I didn’t realise that you could buy competitively priced electronics in Denmark until I discovered this website.
-I’ve used this site in the past for purchasing hard drives, keyboards, and card readers, although the site isn’t limited to electronics.
+I’ve used this site in the past for purchasing hard drives, keyboards, and card readers, although the site isn’t limited to electronics stores in Copenhagen.
 And Hallelujah!
 I just found out that you can actually buy slow cookers in Denmark.